Famiclone: Greece

 From 1990, Greek Software marketed BIT 72 and Redstone (which used NES cartridges) as a competitor to officially distributed Master System.
-In 1991, Nintendo entered the Greek market, and took legal actions against importers, but clones were still sold in video game stores like Action Set - Family 52 from 1991 by Computer Market, Crazy Boy distributed from 1993 by Multi Logi and Mastergames Supercom SP-72.
+In 1991, Nintendo entered the Greek market, and took legal actions against importers, but clones were still sold in video game stores like Action Set - Family 52 from 1991 by Computer Market, Crazy Boy distributed from 1993 by Multi Logi and Mastergames Super Com SP-72.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Severe" (25%-50%).

 Hungary

-Nintendo entered the Hungarian market in 1991 with Game Boy and NES, and every clone was referred to as Sárga Kazettás Nintendo (Nintendo with yellow carts).
+Nintendo entered the Hungarian market in 1991 with Game Boy and NES, and a lot of clones were referred to as Sárga Kazettás Nintendo (Yellow Casetted Nintendo).

 Iceland

 Nintendo was in this region from the early 1980s, but stores distributed clones like Crazyboy, Redstone, NASA (compatible with NES), Action Set, NTDEC etc. Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Moderate" (10%-25%).